SeanHuebl/filter/README.md

 # Filter
+## This Project Is Homework From Harvard's CS50 Class.
+Per Their Academic Honesty Policy You Are NOT Allowed To Use This code As A Submission For Your Homework!

 Created the Filter helper functions to apply Blur, Flip Horizontal, Grayscale, and Edge Detection to an Image (BMP)

 Project: Filter | Language: C‍